SachinSAgrawal/YOURLS-Device-Details/README.md

 7. Go to the Plugins admin page (eg. `http://sho.rt/admin/plugins.php`) and activate it.
 8. Even if the admin area is private, you should make the link stats page public.
 9. Do this by adding `define('YOURLS_PRIVATE_INFOS', false);` to `config.php`.

+I got a request to make this compatible with the [Download Plugin](https://github.com/krissss/yourls-download-plugin) plugin, so I will look more into it.
+Version 1 should be compatible, although it looks like I need to configure the branches of this repository a little bit differently.

 ## License
 This package is licensed under the [MIT License](LICENSE.txt).